-The syndicate investments comprise holdings in short dated fixed income government and corporate bonds, and money market funds.
+The syndicate investments comprise holdings in short dated fixed income government and corporate bonds, absolute return bond funds, Lloyd's Central Fund loan and money market funds.
 The bond portfolio is relatively low risk being both short dated and predominantly credit rating A or above with a modest exposure to BBB rated securities and therefore it has limited sensitivity to market movements.